beatrizartimundo/beatrizartimundo/README.md

 ####  🔭 I'm currently working as test automation analyst
 #### 🌱 I’m currently learning about Frontend development
-####  :dog: :cat: I love pets and the most part of my own projects is about them :sweat_smile:
+####  :dog: :cat: I love pets and the most part of my projects is about them :sweat_smile:

 </p>
 <br/>